-6.48 The National Planning Policy Framework encourages net gains for biodiversity to be sought through decisions.
-Biodiversity net gain delivers measurable improvements for biodiversity by creating or enhancing habitats in association with development.

-- 6.49 Policy DM3 states that development proposals will be expected to appraise the value of the boroughs natural environment and take full account of biodiversity present including the retention and provision of native plant species. - 6.50 The current application is retrospective and as such this would include the hard surfaces the development is located on. - 6.51 On this basis a planning condition is recommended requiring the applicant to submit details of biodiversity enhancement to achieve a net biodiversity gain on the application site.
+- 6.50 The National Planning Policy Framework encourages net gains for biodiversity to be sought through decisions.
+Biodiversity net gain delivers measurable improvements for biodiversity by creating or enhancing habitats in association with development. - 6.51 Policy DM3 states that development proposals will be expected to appraise the value of the boroughs natural environment and take full account of biodiversity present including the retention and provision of native plant species. - 6.52 The current application is retrospective and as such this would include the hard surfaces the development is located on. - 6.53 On this basis a planning condition is recommended requiring the applicant to submit details of biodiversity enhancement to achieve a net biodiversity gain on the application site.
 This could be in the form of retro fitted bird boxes bat boxes, and where relevant bee bricks.

-Domination and pressure on local infrastructure
+"Domination" and pressure on local infrastructure

-- 6.52 The Planning Policy for Traveller Sites, paragraph 25 states "Local Planning authorities should ensure that sites in rural areas respect the scale of, and do not dominate, the nearest settled community, and avoid placing undue pressure on local infrastructure". - 6.53 It is not considered that the addition of one mobile and two touring caravans and utility buildings will dominate the nearest settled community or place undue pressure on local infrastructure.
+- 6.54 The Planning Policy for Traveller Sites, paragraph 25 states "Local Planning authorities should ensure that sites in rural areas respect the scale of, and do not dominate, the nearest settled community, and avoid placing undue pressure on local infrastructure". - 6.55 The addition of one mobile and one touring caravan and utility buildings will not dominate the nearest settled community or place undue pressure on local infrastructure.
 I cannot see any grounds to conclude that the current proposals would place undue pressure on local infrastructure.